Blue Water Navy Vietnam Veterans Act Overview

 Last updated on August 10th, 2022 at 09:51 am

 In 2019, Congress passed a law entitled “Blue Water Navy Vietnam Veterans Act.”
 This law was a long overdue mechanism to recognize Agent Orange exposure (and its related long-term health problems) in veterans who were on naval ships rather than on land during the time period of use of this herbicide in areas of Southeast Asia during the Vietnam war.

 Veterans who served on open sea ships off the shore of Vietnam during the Vietnam War are referred to as “Blue Water Navy Veterans.”
 There are an estimated 50,000 to 90,000 such veterans.

-Prior to 2019, Blue Water Navy Veterans were not presumed to have been exposed to Agent Orange and therefore had a much more difficult process in proving up disability claims than veterans who had been deployed on the ground in Vietnam.
+Before 2019, Blue Water Navy Veterans were not presumed to have been exposed to Agent Orange.
+Therefore, they had a much more complex process in proving disability claims than veterans who had been deployed on the ground in Vietnam.
 After extensive research and lobbying, however, Congress finally extended the presumption of Agent Orange service connection to Blue Water Navy Veterans.

 Blue Water Navy and Agent Orange Exposure